 - Address: 2000 Szentendre, Rab Ráby Square 1.

 Serbian Orthodox Ecclesiastical Art Collection

-The gates are open on Fridays, Saturday and Sundays between 10-17.
-It is worth taking a peak from the inside, the a pulpit made of linden wood and the gilded cathedra.
+The gates are open on Fridays, Saturdays, and Sundays between 10-17.
+It is worth taking a peak from the inside, the pulpit made of linden wood and the gilded cathedra.

 - Friday, Saturday, Sunday: 10:00 - 17:00

 You can only visit the cathedral and the church history museum located next to it by purchasing a ticket.

 - Address: 2000 Szentendre, Alkotmány St. 5.

 If you like sweets or are visiting with children, the Szamos Marzipan museum is an unmissable activity.
 The café and the tiny marzipan museum operating within the confectionery await visitors with a sweet tooth between 9-19.

 - Every day, 09:00 - 19:00

 - Address: Szentendre, Dumtsa Jenő St. 14, 2000